airqo-platform/AirQo-api/src/analytics/api/routers/README.md

   of what you send.
 - **`device_names` matches device IDs**, not names — see
   [Shared Request Fields](#shared-request-fields).
+- **Private site/device screening is not currently applied.** The device-registry check exists but every request path has it switched off, so results are not screened for entries marked private.
+- **`grid_ids` and `cohort_ids` would not be screened even when it is on.**
+  The registry screens site and device IDs, not the containers that resolve to them.
 - **500 responses omit CORS and `X-Request-ID` headers**, because the handler that produces them runs outside the middleware stack.
 Browser clients will see an opaque failure rather than the JSON body.

 ## Best Practices

-1. **Keep windows modest.** 365 days is the hard cap, but narrower ranges return faster and cost less to serve.
+1. **Keep windows modest.** 365 days is the hard cap, but the byte ceiling usually bites first — narrower ranges return faster, cost less to serve, and avoid the 400 described in [Error Handling](#error-handling).
 2. **Filter deliberately.** One filter family per request; keep lists well under the 1000-entry cap.
 3. **Page promptly.** Cursors expire after 6 minutes.